NudgeMe/Nudge3.0/README.md

 ## User Stories
 The following **required** functionality is completed:
-- [x] Log In/ Sign Up Page
+- [x] Log in/sign up into the app and persist an account if not logged out
+- [x] User sees a profile page using the profile button
+- [X] Upload a profile picture using camera or from the album
-- [ ] Main view has checklist style to put tasks in each cell (After you log in)
+- [ ] User sees a checklist style main view with tasks in each cell (after logging in)
+- [ ] Add friends
+- [ ] Create a group
-- [ ] Add people to tasks
+- [ ] Create a task and assign it to a group
-- [ ] Send notification message to people
+- [ ] Send notification message to people in a group
-- [x] User profile
-- [ ] Able to take pictures, upload pictures (Camera for mobile oriented feature)

 The following **optional** features are implemented:
 - [ ] Due date on tasks, automatic notification to everyone/to person assigned